Guiding Light: World Welfare Or Economic Welfare?

-The world we live in today, is caught up in a vicious circle, which none of us would deny, because most of the problems it faces are interlinked and each one of them feeds up the fires of others.
-They are tangled and intertwined so much so that it has become very difficult to extricate the world out of it.
-One of the reasons why we cannot solve or lessen the rigor of these problems is that we do not apply or do not have a solution which attacks all the problems simultaneously.
-In other words, our approach to our problems is not holistic: it is piecemeal.
-We try to make use of solutions for each individual problem separately and the result is that, in the meantime, other problems increase and bring from the back door the problem that we are already trying to tackle!
-Secondly, we have an infatuation for the old theories.
-Little do we realise that our present problems have been caused,directly or indirectly,by such socio-economic, psychological and political theories and concepts that gained currency during the past about three hundred years or a little more.
-We should have thought that these theories have proved not only ineffective in the long run but have also given rise to new problems or have aggravated our old problems.
-We should, therefore, have discarded them as outdated, for the world scene has changed tremendously since then.
-If even now we do not free ourselves from the constraints of these crumbling ideologies and unconfirmed assumptions, the time will have run out and we will be too late to apply any corrections.
-In fact, we should have known by now that something is wrong with our very approach to the problems of elimination or alleviation of sufferings in the world, and our paradigm of a better world is erroneous.
-Our main emphasis, in our present approach and model, has been on economic development.
-We have been measuring, and we still measure, the advancement of a nation by its GDP and its per capita income.
-Our major concern is to see whether this paradigm of development has been able to raise the economic standard of living of the people?
-This has been based on the assumption that greater enjoyment of material goods leads to greater happiness.
-It has thus given us a wrong model of development.
-(To be continued.)
+Presently, the disparity between techno-scientific and psycho-spiritual development has grown tremendously.
+This has resulted in great imbalances and also social, cultural and moral distortions.
+It has greatly eroded correct perceptions of ourselves and the society we live in.
+The result is the present identity crisis.
+The critical situation we face today has been brought about by the deterioration in morals and an over-emphasis on the physical and material.
+This has led to fixing up wrong priorities, wrong imperatives, wrong attitudes and wrong goals.
+We find that our knowledge of Nature and its forces has tremendously increased during the past few centuries but our moral and spiritual development has not kept pace with it.
+As a result, our relations at inter-personal, inter- communal and international level have greatly degenerated.
+If we cannot solve the problems of nuclear race or poverty today, it is because our relationships today, at all levels, are not based on goodwill, friendship, love and co-operation.
+And our relationships have worsened, or are not on a proper keel, because there has been a great deterioration in our moral standards and our level of behaviour.
+The present crisis is, therefore, mainly a moral crisis.
+All our current problems arise from lack of moral and spiritual strength and absence or lack of cooperation.
+If, therefore, we wish to reduce sufferings in the world or eliminate them totally, or, in other words, if we wish to build a better world, then we have to create the necessary moral climate and build up goodwill and co-operation on a global scale.
+We have to take notice of the moral imperative to co-operate for a better world and to build up goodwill and good relations, else there would be great destruction.
+The belief that there can be a world without sufferings and without the problems as we have today is not a utopian belief.
+It seems utopian when we use the current assumptions and paradigms.
+The paradigm shift would make it look quite feasible.
+Let us, therefore, follow the moral imperative if we wish to have a better world to live in.
+Let us have world welfare and not mere economic welfare as our aim.
+It is only then that we will have the cooperation of all.

-The writer is a spiritual educator and popular columnist for publications across India, Nepal & UK.
+The writer is a spiritual educator and popular columnist for publications across India, Nepal and the UK.
 He can be contacted at nikunjji@gmail.com / www.brahmakumaris.com

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)